cpsievert/workshops/20171118/index.md

-# Our philosophy

-This workshop is _not_ designed to make you an R programming expert -- it's designed to get you [doing powerful things quickly](http://varianceexplained.org/r/teach-hard-way/) regardless of your experience with R or programming in general.
-The goal of the workshop is to accomplish data analysis tasks in an reproducible/efficient/scalable way and present the fruits of your labor in engaging/compelling/portable ways.
-In order to reach that goal, we do use R as a tool, and will cover some programming concepts, but programming is always treated as a means to an end (not an end to the means).
+# About the workshop

-This workshop is also designed to be highly interactive -- attendees are expected to intermittently complete exercises.
-To participate in the exercises, attendees will want access to a computer/laptop with relevant software installed **prior to the workshop**.
+This workshop is highly interactive.
+Attendees are expected to participate in hands-on exercises that are designed augment the lecture material and also encouraged to ask questions.
+To participate in the exercises, attendees should bring a laptop with relevant software installed **prior to the workshop**.
 Click [here](#installation) for installation directions.

+By the end of this workshop, you should have a good idea how to leverage interactive visualization techniques to perform/present data analysis tasks/findings using [the R package plotly](https://plot.ly/r/).
+Although it will be beneficial to have some prior knowledge of R and [ggplot2](http://ggplot2.tidyverse.org/), we do not require that attendees have experience with R, and avoid assuming pre-existing knowledge as much as possible.
+Furthermore, this workshop is _not_ designed to make you an R programming expert -- it's designed to get you [doing powerful things quickly](http://varianceexplained.org/r/teach-hard-way/) regardless of your experience with R or programming in general.

 # Installation